-Annual international exhibition Moscow Halal Expo was held in Moscow several days ago.
+The annual international exhibition Moscow Halal Expo was held in Moscow several days ago.
 It was organized under the patronage of Russia’s Chamber of Commerce and Industry and the Council of Muftis, with the support of Moscow’s government.
 Director of the exhibition Kirill Skogorev discussed this event in an interview with Vestnik Kavkaza.

 – Right now – food products.
-Of course, we expect that financial sector will begin to grow.
+Of course, we expect that the financial sector will begin to grow.
 We have companies that work on Islamic financing.
 Our company “Alif Consult” carries out great work in this direction together with our partners, including the Council of Muftis of Russia.
-I think that in Russian economy, financial component is the future.
+I think that in the Russian economy, the financial component is the future.

 – How many visitors do you expect this year?

 – If there’s halal food, then there are other halal services.
 Accordingly, there’s halal or non-halal clothing.
 There’s halal or non-halal tourism.
 There are halal and non-halal channels on television and YouTube.
-That’s what Muslim lifestyle means.
+That’s what the Muslim lifestyle means.
 Every nationality, every community has its own culture of life – lifestyle.
 It’s like that for Muslims.

 – Is it easier to host events like that now than it was eight years ago?

-– Every year it gets harder and harder to hold exhibitions, since participants want more and more.
-In addition, economic situation in the country leaves much to be desired.
+– Every year it gets harder and harder to hold exhibitions since participants want more and more.
+In addition, the economic situation in the country leaves much to be desired.
 We held the first exhibition in the Council of Muftis of Russia during the crisis year – in 2010.
 And there was a crisis after that, and there’s a crisis now, and there will be crises.
 So we work in harsh conditions.
 But if we see satisfied participants, then we will do this again and again.

-– During the opening, representative of Chechnya invited you to their republic to hold an event there.
+– During the opening, the representative of Chechnya invited you to their republic to hold an event there.
 Are you going to work in various regions, including the North Caucasus?